Health Care Trumpgrets: Trump-Ryan Plan Slams Trump’s Own Voters In The Wallet

 — Mary Bednar (@sandpiper2319) March 9, 2017

-Also, while the Trumpcare plan eliminates the unpopular “individual mandate,” which under Obamacare required that Americans who fail to acquire health insurance pay a penalty generally no more than a few hundred dollars on their taxes, the Republican health care bill slaps a potentially even higher cost on people who go without health care — even for brief periods of time.
+Also, while the Trumpcare plan eliminates the unpopular “individual mandate” which under Obamacare required that Americans who fail to acquire health insurance pay a penalty generally no more than a few hundred dollars on their taxes, the Republican health care bill slaps a potentially even higher cost on people who go without health care — even for brief periods of time.

 Under the Paul Ryan and Donald Trump plan, any American who goes without health insurance for at least 63 consecutive days, for any reason, can be slapped with a whopping 30 percent surcharge on their insurance premiums when the do finally purchase a health care plan.